Liga-IA/RepoAI/LogisticRegression/3.mathematics/The_Math_behind_the_Mith.md

 - Nelder, J. A., & Wedderburn, R. W. M. (1972). *Generalized linear models*.
 Journal of the Royal Statistical Society: Series A (General), 135(3), 370-384.

-## Summary:

-Logistic regression is a **foundational model in supervised machine learning**.
+## Logistic regression is a **foundational model in supervised machine learning**.
 It is mathematically elegant, interpretable, and works well as a baseline classifier.
 It’s also the **basis for many advanced models**, including neural networks and generalized linear models.